GaryLKL/myportfolio.github.io/_pages/about.md

 </script>
 </p>

-> I am actively seeking a remote or on-site Summer 2020 Data Science internship opportunity.

-My name is Kuan-Lin Liu, aka *Gary*, a current graduate student at New York University.
-Pursuing a Master's degree in Data Science, I have research/academic interests in natural language processing and big data techniques.
+My name is Kuan-Lin (Gary) Liu, a current graduate student at New York University.
+Pursuing the Master's degree in Data Science, I have research/academic interests in natural language processing and big data techniques.

 Because of the COVID-19 outbreak, my incoming data science internship at Covance, Inc got cancelled.
 Still, that which does not kill me, makes me stronger.
 The offer revocation turned out to be the born of this personal blog where I am going to arrange my portfolio and machine learning notes.